Proximity fuze

-A Proximity Fuse (also VT fuse or "variable time fuze") is a fuse that detonates an explosive device automatically when it approaches within a certain distance of its target.
-Proximity fuses are designed for elusive military targets such as aircraft and missiles, as well as ships at sea and ground forces.
-This sophisticated trigger mechanism may increase lethality by 5 to 10 times compared to the common contact fuse or timed fuse.
+A proximity fuze (also VT fuze or "variable time fuze") is a fuze that detonates an explosive device automatically when it approaches within a certain distance of its target.
+Proximity fuzes are designed for elusive military targets such as aircraft and missiles, as well as ships at sea and ground forces.
+This sophisticated trigger mechanism may increase lethality by 5 to 10 times compared to the common contact fuze or timed fuze.

 Background

 Before the invention of the proximity fuze, detonation was induced by direct contact, a timer set at launch, or an altimeter.
 All of these earlier methods have disadvantages.
 The probability of a direct hit on a small moving target is low; a shell that just misses the target will not explode.
 A time- or height-triggered fuze requires good prediction by the gunner and accurate timing by the fuze.
 If either is wrong, then even accurately aimed shells may explode harmlessly before reaching the target or after passing it.
 At the start of the Blitz, it was estimated that it took 20,000 rounds to shoot down a single aircraft; other estimates put the figure as high as 100,000 or as low as 2,500.
 With a proximity fuze, the shell or missile need only pass close by the target at some time during its flight.
 The proximity fuze makes the problem simpler than the previous methods.

 Proximity fuzes are also useful for producing air bursts against ground targets.
 A contact fuze would explode when it hit the ground; it would not be very effective at scattering shrapnel.
 A timer fuze can be set to explode a few meters above the ground but the timing is vital and usually requires observers to provide information for adjusting the timing.
 Observers may not be practical in many situations, the ground may be uneven, and the practice is slow in any event.
 Proximity fuzes fitted to such weapons as artillery and mortar shells solve this problem by having a range of set burst heights [e.g. 2, 4 or 10 m] above ground that are selected by gun crews.
 The shell bursts at the appropriate height above ground.